mlsasrmncr/Git-it-done/README.md

 To create a new branch run:
 > git checkout -b _branch-name_
 >
-Replace "branch-name" name with the name that you wat to give to this branch and dont add space between the name.
+Replace "branch-name" name with the name that you want to give to this branch and don't add spaces between the name.

 ### STEP 8
 To check the status of your file run: